 Here you create your pages and enter and edit their content.
 Some themes will automatically add the newly created page to your navigation when you click on "publish".
 Depending on the template, it is also possible that the created pages won't be visible straight away.
 If this is the case, you should have a look at "individual menus" in the "design" section but we will come back to that later on.

-The important pages
+The important sites

 It's your website, you decide which pages you want to create.
 But a few are important to have and I recommend including them on your website.

 - Privacy: This site is also a must.
 For this, as described above, there is now a special site , which you define in the settings as THE privacy page.